 Chase Ultimate Rewards points are instantly transferrable to United Airlines (and certain other airlines) at a 1:1 ratio.
 So 55,000 Chase Ultimate Rewards points becomes 55,000 United Airline miles.

-If you have a business, the Chase Ink Plus gets you 60,000 Chase Ultimate Rewards points when you spend $5,000 in purchases within 3 months of getting the card.
+If you have a business, the Chase Ink Business Preferred gets you 80,000 Chase Ultimate Rewards points when you spend $5,000 in purchases within 3 months of getting the card.

 Earning United Airline Miles